 Feel free to deny or walk away fast, but passing gas up to 20 times a day is completely normal.
 When your fart count goes higher, however, it could mean something else.

 So does eating yogurt, cheese, and all else dairy.
 Blame a little enzyme called lactase: it’s made in the small intestine and responsible for breaking down lactose—a sugar found in milk—into simpler forms the body can absorb.
 Low levels of lactase means lactose gets into the colon undigested, where bacteria breaks it down and your gas issues begin.
 Lactose intolerance is super common, according to Dr. Gross; and it usually starts in adulthood, when lactase production drops off sharply.
-These are other symptoms of lactose intolerance to pay attention to.
+These are 10 other surprising foods that cause gas.

 No one can digest this protein found in wheat, barley and rye, says Dr. Gross—but if you have celiac disease, eating gluten actually triggers an immune response in your small intestine.
 The reaction can cause a breakdown in the lining of the intestine, affecting its ability to absorb nutrients; and the damage can cause excess gas, diarrhea, and even weight loss.
 “People without celiac don’t have these same changes to the small intestine, but still may get gas and bloating in reaction to the gluten they can’t break down,” says Dr. Gross.
 Researchers estimate that only 20 percent of people with celiac disease may receive a diagnosis, according to the Mayo Clinic.
-Pay attention to these silent signs of celiac disease.
 If you suspect a sensitivity to gluten or celiac disease, talk to your doctor.

 You should ease up on the fake sugar